yvonnapc/php-mysql-restaurant/README.md

 ## Description

-This application was used as practice using SQL statements to query the database, delete records from the database and insert into the database.
-Users can submit a cuisine and then assign a restaurant to the cuisine category.
-CRUD functionality was also implemented in this project.
+Part 1: This application serves as a platform to keep track of cuisines as a category and then assign a restaurant to that category.
+Part 1 of this project was to extensively test our methods.

 ## Prerequisites